quasarframework/quasar/docs/src/pages/quasar-cli/developing-cordova-apps/publishing-to-store.md

 To create an archive, choose a Generic iOS Device, or your device if it’s connected to your Mac (you can’t create an archive if simulator is selected), from the Scheme toolbar menu in the project editor.

 Next, select Product > Archive, and the Archive organizer appears and displays the new archive.
+(If it produces an error instead, go back to the last step and open `<name>.xcworkspace`.)

 At this point you can click the `Upload to App Store...` button, and if everything goes fine you’ll have an uploaded app, and the only thing that’s left to do is to complete the iTunes Connect listing and submit it for review!